MicroEJ/docs/ApplicationDeveloperGuide/eventQueue.rst

 .. code-block:: c

-   // Assuming that event_type has been passed from the Java world through a native method after registering your listener. int type = event_type;
+   // Assuming that event_type has been passed from the Managed world through a native method after registering your listener. int type = event_type;
    int data = 12;